humdrum-tools/humdrum-documentation/tool/midi/index.md

 >   \*-
 >   ---------------------
 >
-Executing the **midi** command with the default settings results in the `**MIDI` output given below.
+Executing the <span class="tool">midi</span> command with the default settings results in the `**MIDI` output given below.
 Notice that a default channel of MIDI channel 1 has been assigned via the tandem interpretation `*Ch1`.
 Note also that each `**kern` note has resulted in two MIDI instructions: